 As you can see there are many things that make for good violin practice.
 It is therefore good to start with a few habits and add the others later.
+Take time to build things up.
 Start with the following:

 - Create a structure for your practice